USD Index keeps the bid bias unchanged near 103.00

-The USD Index (DXY), which tracks the greenback against a bundle of its main rival currencies, keeps the buying pressure well and sound near the 103.00 region on Wednesday.
+The USD Index (DXY), which tracks the greenback vs. a basket of its main competitors, keeps the buying interest well and sound near the 103.00 region on Thursday.

 What to look for around USD

-The index returns to the area of multi-week highs in the 103.00 zone amidst the marked resurgence of the risk-off mood among market participants.
+The index keeps the optimism well in place for yet another session and looks to consolidate the recent breakout of the 103.00 barrier.

-The index seems to be facing downward pressure in light of the recent indication that the Fed will probably pause its normalization process in the near future.
-That said, the future direction of monetary policy will be determined by the performance of key fundamentals, mainly employment and prices.
+The index manages well to leave behind the recent multi-week consolidation theme, setting aside at the same time initial weakness following the recent indication that the Fed will probably pause its normalization process in the near future.
+That said, the future direction of monetary policy will be determined by the performance of key fundamentals (employment and prices mainly).

-Favouring an impasse by the Fed appears the persevering disinflation–despite consumer prices remain well above the target–, incipient cracks in the labour market, the loss of momentum in the economy and rising uncertainty surrounding the US banking sector.
+Favouring an impasse by the Fed appears the persevering disinflation – despite consumer prices remain well above the target – incipient cracks in the labour market, the loss of momentum in the economy and persevering uncertainty surrounding the US banking sector.

-Key events in the US this week: MBA Mortgage Applications, Building Permits, Housing Starts (Wednesday) – Philly Fed Index, Initial Jobless Claims, CB Leading Index, Existing Home Sales (Thursday) – Fed Chair Jerome Powell speech (Friday).
+Key events in the US this week: MBA Mortgage Applications, Building Permits, Housing Starts (Wednesday) – Philly Fed Index, Initial Jobless Claims, CB Leading Index, Existing Home Sales (Thursday) – Fed J. Powel (Friday).

-Eminent issues on the back boiler: Persistent debate over a soft or hard landing of the US economy.
-Terminal Interest rate near the peak and speculation of rate cuts in late 2023.
+Eminent issues on the back boiler: Persistent debate over a soft/hard landing of the US economy.
+Terminal Interest rate near the peak vs. speculation of rate cuts in late 20223.
 Fed’s pivot.
 Geopolitical effervescence vs. Russia and China.
 US-China trade conflict.

 USD Index relevant levels